knablg/supporting-info-signSLA/README.md

 "learning procedure" contains the process each participant went through when learning each word

-"R scripts" contains the scirpts for statistical analysis
+"scripts" contains the scirpts for statistical analysis